 The law that was introduced in 1860 states that ‘unnatural offences such as having carnal intercourse against the order of nature’ are punishable by law, which includes by definition, a physical relationship between people of the same gender.
 Many religions consider being homosexual a ‘sin’ and society brands the LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer) community with various labels like ‘pervert’ and ‘mentally unfit’.

 Talking about homosexuality is such a deep taboo in our country that most kids in India grow up confused about their sexuality only to become adults and be told that it is illegal.
 In 2009, The High Court of Delhi decriminalised the law with respect to homosexuality but the Supreme Court overturned the decision in 2013 after it was challenged that the decision should be Parliamentary and not Judiciary.

-India took a huge leap forward when the Supreme Court recognised transgender people as a legal third gender and determined gender identity to be the fundamental right of every citizen in 2014.
+India took a huge leap forward when the Supreme Court recognised transgender people as a legal third gender (a wrongful recognition, but a recognition just the same) and determined gender identity to be the fundamental right of every citizen in 2014.
 The Supreme Court recently agreed to revisit Section 377 and have it reviewed by a five-member constitutional bench in lieu of a petition submitted by the Naz foundation, a Delhi based NGO.